 GET INVOLVED: MARSHALLING THE TT

-Of course, there are far more than 600 people who can marshal, but that’s how many line the course when the races are running.
-So why not add yourself to the tally of Marshals that are giving back to the sport we all love?
+Of course, there are far more than 600 people qualified to marshal, but that’s how many are positioned around the course during racing.
+So why not add yourself to the number of Marshals giving back to the sport we all love?

 MARSHALLING THE TT IS ESSENTIAL

-Without the Orange Army stationed around the Island, the races can’t run.
+Without the dedicated volunteers in orange stationed around the Island, the races can’t run.
 They make sure that spectators are safe, that any incidents are dealt with quickly and safely and that the course is in top condition.
 The new 00 sector helps this – marshals who sign up to this sector get stationed anywhere on the course to fill any gaps.

 MARSHALLING THE TT IS REWARDING